How is poverty measured in the United States?

 Wisconsin Poverty Measure

 The poverty threshold serves different purposes, including tracking poverty over time, comparing poverty across different demographic groups, and as the starting point for determining eligibility for a range of federal assistance programs.
-(For more on using the poverty thresholds, or their administrative counterpoint, the poverty guidelines, for determining eligibility, see FAQ #1.)
+(To learn more about using the poverty thresholds, or their administrative counterpoint, the poverty guidelines, for determining program eligibility, see FAQ #1.)

-In 2011, the most recent year for which data are available, the poverty threshold for a family of four with two children was $22,811.
-The official national poverty rate was 15.0 percent.
-There were 46.2 million people in poverty.
+In 2014, the most recent year for which data are available, the poverty threshold for a family of four was $24,230.
+The official national poverty rate was 14.8 percent.
+There were 46.7 million people in poverty.

-When the official government poverty series began in 1959, poverty was at 22 percent.
-Unofficial estimates by researchers before that time found a poverty rate in 1914 of 66 percent; 78 percent in 1932; 32 percent in 1947; and 24 percent in 1958.
-Figure 1 shows more recent poverty rates, in 1968, 1990, and 2011, using the official measure.
-Especially notable trends are the consistent increase in child poverty, the dramatic decrease in elder poverty, and the consistently high poverty rates among African Americans and persons of Hispanic heritage.
+In 1959, when the official government poverty series began, poverty was at 22 percent.
+Before that time, unofficial estimates by researchers found a poverty rate in 1914 of 66 percent; 78 percent in 1932; 32 percent in 1947; and 24 percent in 1958.
+Figure 1 shows more recent poverty rates, in 1968, 1990, and 2014, by age, race, and Hispanic origin, using the official measure.
+Especially notable trends are the consistent increase in child poverty, the dramatic decrease in elder poverty, and poverty rates among African Americans and persons of Hispanic heritage that are two and a half to three times higher than whites' poverty rates.

-These official poverty estimates are drawn from the Current Population Survey's Annual Social and Economic Supplement (CPS ASEC), which is conducted in February, March, and April with a sample of approximately 100,000 addresses per year.
-The ASEC questionnaire asks about income from more than 50 sources and records up to 27 different income amounts.
+The official poverty estimates are drawn from the Current Population Survey Annual Social and Economic Supplement (CPS ASEC), which is conducted in February, March, and April with a sample of approximately 100,000 addresses per year.
+The CPS ASEC questionnaire asks about income from more than 50 sources and records up to 27 different income amounts.
 The Census Bureau also reports income and poverty estimates from a number of other major national household surveys and programs.

 Principal criticisms of the official poverty measure include: